 Sign, Incidental.
 A sign, generally informational, that has a purpose secondary to the use of the zone lot on which it is located, such as "no parking," "entrance," "loading only," "telephone," and other similar directives.
 No sign with a commercial message legible from a position off the zone lot on which the sign is located shall be considered incidental.

 Sign, Identification.
 A monument or sign identifying a multi-family dwelling complex, a single-family subdivision or a mobile home park by name and/or address.

+Illegal Sign.
+A sign which does not meet the requirements of this UDO and which has not received legal nonconforming status.

 Sign, Inflatable.
 An inflated object tethered or otherwise attached to the ground, structure or other object, but excluding hot air balloons that are temporarily tethered in connection with their imminent flight.
 This definition includes, but is not limited to inflated representations of blimps, products, cartoon characters, animals and the like.